tarwn/lessthandot-hugo/blogs/content/posts/2009-02-18-how-to-name-default-constraints-and-how.md

 id2 int default 1)
 ```

-Now let&#8217;s see if the default is created
+Now let's see if the default is created

 sql
 select column_default